IamNaeto/gallerybox/README.md

 2. **Navigate to the Project Directory:** Change your current directory to the project folder:

-cd gallery-app
+cd gallerybox

 3. **Install Dependencies:** Install the project dependencies using npm:

 npm install

 ### Usage
-To run the Image Gallery App locally, follow these steps:
+To run the Gallery Image Box locally, follow these steps:

 **Start the Development Server:** Launch the Vite development server: npm run dev

-2. **Open in Browser:** Open your web browser and navigate to http://localhost:3000 to access the Image Gallery App.
+2. **Open in Browser:** Open your web browser and navigate to http://localhost:3000 to access the Gallary Image Box.

 ### Features
 - **User Authentication**: Users can sign up and log in to the gallery.